rangsimanketkaew/Auto-NWChem/README.md

 ```
 ./1_compile.sh
 ```
 The process will take you about 30 minutes.
-If no any error message occurs, run script 2_path.sh to generate the nwchem library.
   * **(5)**  Change directory to your *$HOME* and create a **.nwchemrc** file using command.
 ```
 cd $HOME && touch $HOME/.nwchemrc